Navigation: HANDLING BANK DEPOSITS >

 ACCOUNTS is a simple and affordable bookkeeping program for churches and charities, also from Software4Nonprofits / Cooperstock Software.
 It includes simple and automatic fund accounting.

-Once you have exported a summary bank deposit transaction from DONATION's Maintenance ⇒ Create Bank Deposit window, there are a couple of different ways to import it into ACCOUNTS.
+Once you have exported a summary bank deposit transaction from DONATION's Maintenance ⇒ Create Bank Deposit window, or the Maintenance ⇒ Create Bank Deposit ⇒ Abundant Donations window if you are using the Abundant online donation system, there are a couple of different ways to import it into ACCOUNTS.

 If you have configured that you are using the ACCOUNTS program, and the ACCOUNTS program is installed on the same computer on which you are running DONATION, the export file will be put into the Import subdirectory of the ACCOUNT's program's data directory.
 (It is like DONATION's data directory, but ending in "Cooperstock Software\Accounts" instead of "Cooperstock Software\Donation".)